arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

     ; // Wait for serial port to connect, needed for native USB port only }

-  // Attempt to connect to the defined Wi-Fi network Serial.print("- Attempting to connect to WPA SSID: ");
+  // Attempt to connect to the defined Wi-Fi® network Serial.print("- Attempting to connect to WPA SSID: ");
   Serial.println(ssid);